fleschutz/my-backups/README.md

 Checklist for Data Backups & Recovery
 =====================================

-This repository contains a checklist, instructions, scripts, and documents for a professional and comfortable local backup of your data.
+This repository contains a simple checklist, instructions, scripts, and documents for a professional and comfortable local backup of your data.

 📋 Planning & Preparation
 --------------------------